domenic/webidl-class-generator/README.md

 ```

 (Although since `[Reflect]` is not part of standard WebIDL, ideally that would be done in a second pass, perhaps by a "plugin.")

+## API

+This package's main module's default export is a function that takes as input a WebIDL string, and returns a string of JavaScript.
+It will parse the WebIDL, making sure that it contains a single (non-partial) interface, and then build up the resulting JavaScript.
+Any unsupported WebIDL features—which is most of them, right now—will generally be ignored.

+## Status

+We don't support too many features right now.
+Check [the issues](https://github.com/domenic/webidl-class-generator/issues) for upcoming ones that need work.
+In particular, the strategy of delegating to an implementation class is not yet in place.

+Nevertheless, we've got enough for `HTMLHRElement`: [this IDL file](https://github.com/domenic/webidl-class-generator/blob/master/test/cases/html-hr-element.idl) becomes [this JavaScript file](https://github.com/domenic/webidl-class-generator/blob/master/test/cases/html-hr-element.js).